FF-M Isolation

 • I7.
 (Optional, added in FF-M 1.1) Constant data is not executable.

-The first 3 rules from I1 to I3 defines the mandatory rules to comply the isolation, while I4 to I6 are optional rules to enhance the isolation boundaries.
+The first 3 rules from I1 to I3 define the mandatory rules to comply with the PSA security model, while I4 to I7 are optional rules to enhance the isolation boundaries.

 Important

-There is a table in the chapter 3.1.2 of FF-M 1.0 under I1 lists the asset types and allowed access method.
-Preventing executable access on constant data costs more hardware resources, so there is an optional rule I7 created in FF-M Extensions (FF-M 1.1) to comfort implementations with constrained hardware resources.
+There is a table in chapter 3.1.2 of FF-M 1.0 1 under I1 that lists the asset types and allowed access method.
+Preventing executable access to constant data costs more hardware resources, so there is an optional rule I7 created in FF-M 1.1 2 to aid implementations with constrained hardware resources.

 Hardware Infrastructure

-To implement a secure system, the hardware security framework (TrustZone or multiple-core e.g.) and their auxiliary components (SAU e.g.) are required to ensure the isolation between SPE and NSPE.
-The requirements:
+To implement a secure system, the hardware security framework (e.g. TrustZone or multiple-core) and their auxiliary components (e.g. SAU) are required to ensure the isolation between SPE and NSPE, as described in Trusted Base System Architecture for M (TBSA-M) 3.

 Important